Home » Things to know »

 Of course, these examples do not represent the complete range of all media technology components in a company.

-Individually, this may not be much, but here the consumption also adds up due to the number of devices alone.
-Think about how many people in your organization switch off their computers but not their screens when they leave their workplaces.
+In addition, there are other devices, from printers and copiers to coffee machines, which consume energy even when they are “switched off”, i.e. in standby mode.
+Individually, this may not be much, but here, too, consumption adds up simply due to the number of devices.
+Consider how many people in your college turn off their computers but not their monitors when they leave their workstations.

-For this task, a control system such as NeuroomNet must not only know the device protocols, in other words, be able to address devices from different manufacturers but also have various setting options and calendar functions.
-On the one hand, you will be able to switch everything off and on manually at the touch of a button.
-On the other hand, you can define fixed times for switching as well as any exceptions to these times.
-For example, during holiday periods or on public holidays, the lights should be switched on in a different way than usual.
+On the one hand, you might want to be able to turn everything off and on manually via just one button.
+On the other hand, there should also be fixed times for switching and any exceptions to these times.
+For example, during vacation periods or on public holidays, the switching should be different than usual.